yuchen21-web/Imputation-for-scRNA-seq/README.md

 # Tutorial

-We provide three ways for you to use CL-Impute:
+We provide three ways to perform CL-Impute.
+Besides, we provided a saved trained model and Zeisel dataset to verify the effectiveness of the paper.

+1. change directory to src/CLIMP and run Impute.py.

-1.You can perform CL-Impute on jupyter notebook or follow the process:
+2. You can perform CL-Impute on jupyter notebook or follow the process:

 ```python